JRPerez936/Social-Network-API/README.md

   ## Usage
-  Following the installation steps will allow users to use the tech blog website as seen [here](https://watch.screencastify.com/v/Sn5BzC4SuML87qGe0uQ8)
+  Following the installation steps will allow users to use the tech blog website as seen here:

   https://watch.screencastify.com/v/Sn5BzC4SuML87qGe0uQ8